-Jack has more than 10 years’ experience in commercial and general disputes litigation, including more than five years in regulatory investigations and commissions of inquiry.
-He acts for a federal regulator and professional services firms and has a wealth of experience acting for mid to large companies across manufacturing, infrastructure, professional indemnity insurance and service industries, as well as for company directors and professionals.
+Jack has more than 11 years’ experience in commercial and general disputes litigation, including more than six years in regulatory investigations and commissions of inquiry.
+He acts for a federal regulator and professional services firms and has a wealth of experience acting for mid to large companies across manufacturing, infrastructure, recruitment, professional indemnity insurance and service industries, as well as for company directors and professionals.

 Jack regularly acts in complex multi-party commercial disputes and has appeared at all levels of NSW State and Federal Courts, as well as before the Independent Commission Against Corruption (ICAC) and various federal regulatory bodies.